apjanke/octave-chrono/doc-project/Developer-Notes.md

 * Documentation
 * Add more BISTs
 * Remove planar-gen boilerplate and isnan2()s once I'm sure class structure is set
+* Consider using GNU FDL for the documentation license

 * Report crash: giving duration a days method while it has a days property results in a crash.